mnamysl/table-interpretation/README.md

 where `TP`,`FP`,`FN` indicate the number of true-positive, false-positive, and false-negative relations, respectively.

 The script calculates the scores of the end-to-end table extraction process by default.
-In order to switch to the calculation solely from the correctly recognized tables, you need to set the following line in the code:
+In order to switch to the calculation solely from the correctly recognized tables, you need to edit the line number`238` in the code:

 ```py
 include_missed_tables = False